alisaaonchain/zeitgeist/README.md

 When deployed on Vercel, REST calls use `BIRDEYE_API_KEY` server-side.
 The proxy accepts same-origin Vercel requests automatically; set `ALLOWED_ORIGIN` only for custom domains or other trusted frontend origins.
 WebSocket streams cannot be safely proxied by Vercel serverless functions, so the header keeps a `WS API KEY` input and opens the Birdeye WebSocket directly from the browser.

 For local frontend-only development, `npm run dev` still works in mock mode or with a user-entered key.
-To test the serverless REST proxy locally, run through Vercel's local dev server with `BIRDEYE_API_KEY` configured.
+To test the serverless REST proxy locally, run through Vercel's local dev server with `BIRDEYE_API_KEY` configured

 ## Live API behavior